deckhouse/deckhouse/modules/490-virtualization/docs/FAQ.md

 title: "The virtualization module: FAQ"
 ---

+{% alert level="danger" %}
+The current module version is no longer under development and will be replaced by a new one.
+The new module version is not guaranteed to be compatible with the current one.
+We do not recommend using the current module version for new projects.
+{% endalert %}

 ## How to apply changes to the virtual machine spec?

 Currently, changes to the VM specification are not applied to running instances automatically.